-Historical evolution of Fatality Accident Rate segmented 3-year rolling average (MF: Manufacturing; MK: Marketing)
+Historical evolution of All Injury Frequency segmented 3-year rolling average (MF: Manufacturing; MK: Marketing)

-A total 14 fatalities were reported for 2010 that were the consequence of 14 independent incidents.
-Following a steady downward trend during the 1990s, fatality numbers began to increase in the first year of this decade.
-The 2004-06 figures showed a reversing of this unfavourable trend and the fatality numbers have shown little variation since this time.
-This year manufacturing contractors appeared to be the most vulnerable work group experiencing 13 fatalities.
+A total 11 fatalities were reported for 2011 with 4 fatalities resulting from one incident during a tank decommissioning project and the remaining 7 being the consequence of 7 independent incidents.
+The absolute number of fatalities and the FAR have been at consistently low levels since 2004 and this continues in 2011.
+Once again manufacturing contractors appeared to be the most vulnerable work group experiencing 9 fatalities.
 Clearly this is of concern and all companies should ensure that the contractor workforce is fully integrated into the companies' safety monitoring systems.
-The FAR (2.68) continues to be at a level similar to that observed in the late 1990's.
 As discussed in Section 2, it should be kept in mind that the FAR is notoriously prone to large variations.

-Overall the other indicators maintain the performance of 2009 with a LWIF of 1.9 in 2010, less than 2.0 for the fourth consecutive year, since CONCAWE started to collect these data.
+Overall the other indicators maintain the performance of 2010 with a LWIF of 1.5 in 2011, less than 2.0 for the fourth consecutive year, the longest consistent period since CONCAWE started to collect these data.
 This indicator initially had greater reductions in Manufacturing than in Marketing, however, since 2006 figures for the 4 categories continue to remain very close.